+f.
 Windows

 - i.
 Windows are encouraged on all levels and on each facade.
 Windows should be proportionate to the - ii.
-Windows should be energy efficient and be compatible with the architecture of the primary structure.
+Windows should be energy efficient and be compatible with the architecture of the primary g.
+Landscaping h.
+Balconies

-g.
-Landscaping

 - i.
 All street-facing building setback areas should include landscaping. - ii.
 The landscaping should be proportionate to the overall size of the structure.